 Note that all these adverbs have meanings that have to do with placement or direction.
 The most easily understood phrasal verbs are those that combine a movement verb with an adverb indicating direction.
 Here are several examples, along with their Catalan equivalents.

-go across - travessar (d'un costat a l'altre) come in - entrar (cap aquí) move along - continuar caminant run off - fugir, marxar corrent pass around - fer circular move on - continuar endavant pull aside - apartar estirant bring out - treure (cap aquí) put away - desar take over - portar (cap allà) come back - tornar (cap aquí) pass through - ser de passada drive by - passar conduint walk up - pujar caminant go down - baixar (cap allà)
+'''

+go across - travessar (d'un costat a l'altre)

+move along - continuar endavant, circular

+pass around - fer circular

+pull aside - apartar estirant

+put away - desar

+come back - tornar (cap aquí)

+drive by - passar conduint

+go down - baixar (cap allà)